implse/Data_Structure_Python/README.md

 If the graph has negative edge costs, then Dijkstra's algorithm cannot work.
 The problem is that once a vertex `u` is declared known, it is possible that from some other unknown vertex `v` there is a path back t o `u` that is negative.
 In such case, taking a path from `s` to `v` back to `u` is better than going from `s` to `u` without using `v`.

 Finding negative cycles can be useful in many types of application.

+The Bellman-Ford algorithm, uses the principle of relaxation to find increasingly accurate path length.

+Relaxation is the most important step in Bellman-Ford.
+It is what increases the accuracy of the distance to any given vertex.
+Relaxation works by continuously shortening the calculated distance between vertices comparing that distance with other known distances.

+The detection of negative cycles is important, but the main contribution of this algorithm is in its ordering of relaxations.
+Dijkstra's algorithm is a greedy algorithm that selects the nearest vertex that has not been processed.
+Bellman-Ford, on the other hand, relaxes all of the edges.

 Time Complexity : `O (V * E)`